 Increase Processing Capacity

 In order to be able to efficiently process the increased production, the processing capacity of the palm oil mill was upgraded from 40 to 60 tonnes per hour in 2013.
 This was the first phase of the mill expansion.
-The second phase which will bring the capacity of the mill to 90 tonnes per hour of FFB by the end of 2018 has reached advanced stage with the installation of four (4) units of fully automated tilting sterilizers which were commissioned in january, 2016.
-In 2017, the Palm Kernel Crushing Plant will be moved to give way for the installation of additional presses/threshers and bigger depericarping system.
+The second phase brought the capacity of the mill to 90 tonnes per hour of FFB with the installation of four (4) units of fully automated tilting sterilizers which were commissioned in January, 2016.

 Increase Refining/Fractionation Capacity

 In 2010 Presco increased its refinery/fractionation capacity to 100 tonnes per day.
 This was needed to cope with increased production from the plantation, and increasing demand from customers.
 A state of the art 100Ton/day Fractionation and Jerry-can filling Plant was commissioned in 2014.
 A further expansion to 500 tonnes per day refinery is foreseen by the end of 2019.

 The existing tank farm and loading area have been modernized to cope with increased production and sales.1 x 2000 MT tank was installed in 2012, with another 2 x 2000 MT added in 2013.